mousemke/testable-reactions/README.md

 + [StyleLint](#stylelint)

 Everyone loves to start new projects.
 This repo is a blank, new frontend project just for you!
 It's an agglomartion of Styla best practises for how to setup and organize a project.
-You don't have to use it in your projects in this way, but it is recommended - it makes easier for developer onboarding
+You don't have to use it in your projects in this way, but it is recommended - it makes easier for developer onboarding.

 Getting Started
 ----